paperscape/paperscape-backend/README.md

 =========================

 This is the source code of the backend map generation for the [Paperscape map](http://paperscape.org).
 The source code of the [browser-based map client](https://github.com/paperscape/paperscape-mapclient) and [web server](https://github.com/paperscape/paperscape-webserver), as well as [Paperscape data](https://github.com/paperscape/paperscape-data), are also available on Github.

 For more details and progress on Paperscape please visit the [development blog](http://blog.paperscape.org).

-**NOTE:** while the code is fully functional, this README is still a work in progress.

 Map generation using N-body simulation
 --------------------------------------